- News & Views

 It runs the gamut, but our core audience of sustainable business innovators trend toward mid- to high-level managers or decision-makers who are looking for new ways to build business and brand value by improving environmental and social impact with positive economic results — ideas and strategies that go above and beyond compliance and what their peers might already be doing.
 Our readers generally possess more than a basic understanding of the opportunity in "doing well by doing good."
 They already "get it," and now want smart strategic thinking; novel, innovative ideas; and tested approaches with demonstrated success metrics, when possible.
 We value those willing to share specific case studies, and encourage you to remember that while people rarely share them, failures are as valuable as successes!

-Tap your inner guru.
+- Tap your inner guru.
 Sharing your expertise is what counts.
-Shoot for the kind of analysis/advice piece our readers might forward to their colleagues.
+Shoot for the kind of analysis/advice/metrics piece our readers might forward to their colleagues.

-Reference current trends.
-Start framing your topic by doing a search on one or more of SB's keywords for a look at what topics we've published on in recent months.
+- Reference current trends.
+Start by perusing SB's editorial channels for a look at what topics we've published on in recent months.
 You may find inspiration from the industry surveys, company news, interviews with business leaders, and past contributions from SB writers.
 Any references to previous SB coverage can be hyperlinked within your text.

 That depends on the topic at hand.
 SB articles run from brief, blog-style posts to 1,500-word, magazine-style essays.
 If you find yourself hitting the 1,500-word mark with no conclusion in sight, you may want to revisit your original plans for the piece and select just one or two core ideas to focus on.

 The Internet caters to short attention spans, so structure is extremely important.
-You may have just 10 or 15 seconds to capture your audience, so plan to present your thesis up top - second paragraph at the latest.
+You may have just 10-15 seconds to capture your audience, so plan to present your thesis up top — second paragraph at the latest.

 By the same token, it helps to provide a roadmap so the reader knows what to expect.
-A simple "Here are three examples:" will help your reader - not to mention you - stay on track.
-Don't feel you need to be this rigid about it, though.
-The old "Tell 'em what you're going to say, then say it, then remind 'em what you said" certainly applies here.
+A simple "Here are three examples" will help your reader — not to mention you — stay on track.
+The old "Tell 'em what you're going to say, then say it, then remind 'em what you said" is always a good approach.

 Also, be sure to frame your article in a way that can inform, interest or appeal to a large subset of the SB community (see 'Who reads SB?') in terms of strategies and takeaways that could benefit organizations in a variety of industries.
 Instead of a self-promotional pitch about how great your company's latest program is, try and present the topic as insights and benefits that your company has gained as a result of the program.